Pages Tagged With: "outreach"

 Delaware’s Freshwater Trout Program is a self-supporting fishery supported, in part, by funds derived from the state’s trout stamp program.
 Anglers fishing for trout have been required to purchase a trout stamp since 1955.
 Today, fees paid by anglers for trout stamps provide the Division with an average of $50,000 annually to purchase trout from

-The winning entries for the 2021/22 edition of the Delaware State Waterfowl Stamp Contest were chosen by a panel of five judges who independently inspected the artwork by appointment on Oct.
-6, 2020 in the DNREC Auditorium.
-A painting of a Mallard duck by Richard Clifton, of Milford, will grace the 2021/22
+The winning entries for the 2022/23 edition of the Delaware State Waterfowl Stamp Contest were chosen by a panel of five judges who independently evaluated and scored the contest entries in person as part of COVID-19 safety precautions.
+A painting of a tundra swan by Broderick Crawford of Tiger, Georgia, will grace

-The winning entries for the 2021 edition of the Delaware Trout Stamp Contest were chosen by a panel of five judges who independently inspected the artwork by appointment on Oct.
-1, 2020 in the DNREC Auditorium.
-The 2020 Trout Stamp will feature a painting of a brown trout by Dennis Arp, of Culbertson, Nebraska .
+The winning entries for the 2022 edition of the Delaware Trout Stamp Contest were chosen by a panel of five judges who independently evaluated and scored the contest entries in person as part of COVID-19 safety precautions.
+The 2022 Trout Stamp will feature a painting of a brown trout by George Bradford of Georgetown, Delaware.